Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Awesome Monitoring & Observability.md

 - [VictoriaMetrics Stack](https://github.com/VictoriaMetrics/VictoriaMetrics): New monitoring solution for both metrics and logs

-	- VictoriaMetrics is a fast, cost-effective and scalable monitoring solution and time series database
+	- [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics/) is a fast, cost-effective and scalable monitoring solution and time series database
-	- VictoriaLogs is [open source](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/victoria-logs) user-friendly database for logs from [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics/).
+	- [VictoriaLogs](https://github.com/VictoriaMetrics/VictoriaLogs/) is [open source](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/victoria-logs) user-friendly database for logs
+	- [VictoriaTraces](https://github.com/VictoriaMetrics/VictoriaTraces): Fast and easy to use database for traces, which can efficiently handle terabytes of trace spans.

 - [zabbix](https://github.com/zabbix/zabbix): Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
+- [perses](https://github.com/perses/perses): The CNCF sandbox for observability visualisation.
+Already supports Prometheus, Tempo, Loki and Pyroscope

 ## Uptime Monitoring

 - [uptime-kuma](https://github.com/louislam/uptime-kuma): A fancy self-hosted monitoring tool 🌟 **(Recommended)**